bluepeach1121/Attention_Cycle_GAN/README.md

 1. **Self-Attention Layers**
    - Both the Generator (`GeneratorResNet`) and the Discriminator (`Discriminator`) include a `SelfAttention` module.
-   - This allows the model to capture **long-range dependencies** and focus on specific regions of the image, which can help improve translations in more complex scenes.
+   - This allows the model to capture **long-range dependencies** and focus on specific parts of the image, which can help improve translations in more complex scenes.
    - The `SelfAttention` module follows the typical query-key-value mechanism, computing an attention map and then reweighting feature maps accordingly.

 2. **WGAN-GP Style Adversarial Loss**